11 Best New Songs of the Week: Janelle Monáe, Kacey Musgraves, 5SOS, Lorde, SZA

 Unknown Mortal Orchestra, “Not in Love We’re Just High”

 As far as titles go, there’s not really a more brutal reality check than “Not in Love We’re Just High,” which manages to take all the air out of both being in love and the appealing parts of drugs.
 But doing things like this is front man Ruban Nielson’s speciality.
 UMO are a band that specializes in late-afternoon ennui — every song sounds warped with heat and the kind of dead-weight exhaustion that you feel after taking a nap at the beach.
-In another world, “Not in Love We’re Just High” would be a rousing anthem — you can hear echoes of that version of it — instead, we get the more real version.
+In another world, “Not in Love We’re Just High” would be a rousing anthem — you can hear echoes of that here, almost like it was the original intention of the song but instead we get the more real version.
 Sometimes it’s great to feel like all the air’s been sucked out of a room. —S.H-S.

 5 Seconds of Summer, “Want You Back”